 Presented by Latincouver, Latin American Heritage Month is an annual series of events in the City of Vancouver.
 The festival celebrates Latin culture with various events at different locations in October, plus a couple of days in November.

 2025 marks the festival’s seventh anniversary with activities running from mid-October to early November.
-The series of events features traditional ceremonies, interactive workshops, exhibitions and plenty others or all to enjoy.
+The series of events features traditional ceremonies, interactive workshops, exhibitions and plenty of other activities for all to enjoy.

 Latincouver is a non-profit organization that works to unite Latinos and people who appreciate the culture.
 This is the same organization behind Vancouver’s Carnaval del Sol which is the largest Latin festival in the Pacific Northwest.